bhanu0925/Python_DB/README.md

   Q-17.
 Write an SQL query to show the top n (say 10) records of a table.

   Q-18.
 Write an SQL query to determine the nth (say n=5) highest salary from a table.

+  **SQLAssignment_10**

+  Q-19.
+Write an SQL query to determine the 5th highest salary without using TOP or limit method.

+  Q-20.
+Write an SQL query to fetch the list of employees with the same salary.